 It is important to note that these caloric values may vary slightly depending on the brand and specific product.
 It is always recommended to check the packaging or consult reliable sources for accurate information.

-See also How many calories are in a whole chicken wing
+See also How many calories in 100 grams of cooked white rice

 Being mindful of the caloric content of flour can aid in maintaining a balanced and healthy diet.
 Understanding the role of flour in cooking and its impact on calorie intake allows chefs and home cooks to make informed decisions when creating delicious meals.